 Rather than just doing something for the sake of it – and the same applies to giving something up for Lent – it is far better to do something positive, like

 - making a good Confession,

-- praying for the intentions of the Bishop of Rome (certainly on successive First Fridays); or
+- praying for the intentions of the Bishops, Priests and people of the Church (certainly on successive First Fridays); or

 - going out of your way to show some Christian kindness to somebody.